MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 - Work item data and history for the last year must be migrated.
 - They don't want to set up new user names and passwords.
 All current system assignments must be maintained.
 - They want to move away from Team Foundation Version Control (TFVC) to Git for source control.
-- The transition to Git will be a "tip migration" that imports only the latest version of the source code.
+- The transition to Git will be a tip migration that imports only the latest version of the source code.
 It will happen during a downtime when all work will be halted as the code base shifts.
 They understand that only the current master branch history will be available after the move.
 - They're concerned about the change and want to test it before doing a full move.
 They want to retain access to Team Foundation Server even after the move to Azure DevOps Services.
 - They have multiple collections, and they want to start with one that has only a few projects to better understand the process.
 - They understand that Team Foundation Server collections are a one-to-one relationship with Azure DevOps Services organizations, so they'll have multiple URLs.
 But this matches their current model of separation for code bases and projects.